-This operational pro-forma was completed based on the best information available and a basic understanding of the project.
-However, there is no guarantee that the expense and revenue projections outlined above will be met as there are many variables that affect such estimates that either cannot be accurately measured or are not consistent in their influence on the budgetary process.
+This operational proforma was completed based on the best information available and a basic understanding of the project.
+However, there is no guarantee that the expense and revenue projections outlined above will be met as there are many variables that affect such estimates that either cannot be accurately measured or are not consistent with their influence on the budgetary process.

 Future years: Expenditures - Revenue Comparison: Operation expenditures are expected to increase by approximately 2% a year for years 2-3 and 3% a year for years 4-5.
 Revenue growth is expected to increase by 7% years 2-3, 4% year 4 and 3% year.
-It should be noted that it is the opinion of B\K that the annual fee rates are aggressive, but the market and operational philosophy of the City dictate the aggressive nature.
+It is the opinion of BK that the annual fee rates are aggressive, but the market and operational philosophy of the City dictate the aggressive nature.
 It is also important to understand that the overall expenses do not account for debt service.